Best General Liability Insurance Companies for Small Businesses in California

 Coverdash

-Coverdash is our final pick for California general liability insurance with its most unique feature being a policy management tool on their website and app that is available regardless of what provider you choose.
-The company also has the largest partner selection, making finding the right coverage easier.
-However, this comes at a higher premium, and the company only ranks within the top five (only 4th or 5th) for affordability for only two of 25 general industry areas we studied.
+Coverdash is our final pick for California general liability insurance.
+Its unique feature is a policy management tool available on its website and mobile app, and it works regardless of the provider you choose.
+The company also has the largest partner network, making it easier to find the right coverage.

 Where Coverdash performs best:

-• Non-construction trades like cosmetologists and those in food service
+• Non-construction trades like cosmetologists and food service businesses

 Where Coverdash performs less competitively: